camunda/camunda-docs/docs/components/modeler/bpmn/compensation-handler/compensation-handler.md

 ![Process with call activity as compensation handler](assets/call-activity-compensation-handler.png)

 The call activity contains the steps to undo the actions of the compensation activity.
-Using a call activity can be useful in combination with a call activity as the compensation activity since compensation isn't propagated to the child process.
+Using a call activity as the compensation handler can be useful since the compensation handlers of a child process are not invoked.

 ## Multi-instance activity as compensation handler